Blazemeter/taurus/site/dat/docs/Installation.md

 ```

 ## Windows
-Unfortunately windows installer is unsupported now.
-Please use standard python mechanism to get Taurus
+Unfortunately Windows installer is unsupported now.
+Please use standard Python mechanism to get Taurus
 (see the top of the page).

 1. Get Python 3.7+ from [http://www.python.org/downloads](http://www.python.org/downloads) and install it,